Palo Alto, CA

 I write from a distinctly female gaze, viewing history and myth-making from overlooked angles.
 The heroines who filled my childhood were unafraid, full of agency and grace.
 The women of my family confirmed that truth—their strength rooted, vocal, unyielding.
 Their ability to remake the world infuses everything I create.

-Whether I’m shaping a story about a mountain that sings, building a platform to decode folklore, or translating poetry across languages, I’m doing the same work: keeping memories, making myths, building bridges.
+Whether I’m shaping a story about a mountain that sings, building a platform to decode fairy and folk tales, or translating poetry across languages, I’m doing the same work: keeping memory, making myths, building bridges.